gcman/gcman.github.io/content/2018_05_20_prime-reciprocals-diverge.md

 ## Squares and Squarefree Products

-First, every integer can be written uniquely as the product of a square and an integer which is the product of distinct primes (that is, it is squarefree).
+First, every integer can be written uniquely as the product of a square and a squarefree integer (that is, a number which is not divisible by any square greater than  1---such numbers are the products of distinct primes).
 To see this, consider the prime factorization of a number
 \begin{equation}
 	n = \prod_{p_i|n} p_i^{e_i},
 \end{equation}
-where $e_i$ is the maximum positive integer such that $p_i^{e_i}$ divides $n$.
+where $e_i$ is the greatest positive integer such that $p_i^{e_i}$ divides $n$.
 Then for each odd $e_i$, factor out $p_i$.
 Then each exponent in the product is even, which means it is a square, and the term outside the product consists of primes with exponent 1.